 The easiest way to find a Retirement Advisor is by asking friends, family, and peers for referrals.
 You can also look for Retirement Advisors online.
 Remember to verify your Retirement Advisor's Fiduciary status.

 Finally, you can run a quick background check using FINRA’s BrokerCheck, which will show any disciplinary actions and complaints filed against an Advisor.

 5. Interview your top candidates.

-Before hiring your Retirement Advisor, be sure to ask these questions:
+Before hiring your Retirement Advisor, be sure to ask:

 - Are you a Fiduciary?
 If so—are you a fee-only Fiduciary (who only offers advisory services) or a fee-based Fiduciary (who also sells commission-based products)?

 - What is your approach to retirement planning?

 - What retirement planning services do you offer?